tasogarexerion/human-centered-shogi-ai/README.md

 ⚠️ This is a work-in-progress research prototype.

-## License

-This code is released for free, non-commercial use.
-(Details to be finalized.)

 ## Article

 Design details are explained in the accompanying article:
 👉 (noteリンクを後で貼る)
+## License

+Copyright (c) 2025 <your たそ>

+This code is provided free of charge for research and educational use.
+Commercial use requires permission from the author.